sheos-org/definitive-guide-to-online-security/docs/README.md

 Use FindMyiPhone or equivalent so that if you lose your device you can (a) see where it is and (b) remote wipe the data:  Settings > Accounts & Passwords > iCloud > Find My iPhone.

+* If you have remote wiping enabled and someone gains access to your iCloud, then they will be able to wipe your devices remotely.
+Please make sure your iCloud is secured correctly and not attached to your cell phone number!

 ##### 1.3.
 Who can see your devices?

 I once sat on a plane next to a competitor in an M&A deal.
 By the end of the